 My Favorite Linen Yarns

-WeCrochet Lindy Chain– (linen and pima cotton blend)
+WeCrochet Lindy Chain– linen and pima cotton blend, lightweight, great for warm weather makes.

-Shibui Knits Reed- (very silky and soft, though pricey)
+Shibui Knits Reed- very silky and soft, though pricey. perfect for summer garments.

 Pros: